⚙️ The Agency Process and Operations Conference

 Paul Simms realised he had two weeks to decide: let it all collapse, or risk it all and acquire the business.

 The cracks had been showing for a while.
-Private equity deals had fallen through, finances were stretched thin, and the group Reflect Digital was part of had invested heavily in senior leadership, expecting funding that never arrived.
+Private equity deals had fallen through, finances were stretched thin, and the group Reflect Digital had previously been part of had invested heavily in senior leadership, expecting funding that never arrived.

 Eventually, the numbers weren’t working, and the business was heading straight for liquidation.